antoinecomp/moodbot/README.md

 <h3> Requirements</h3>

-`pip install -r requirements.txt` The above command may fail for few packages like spacy.
+`pip install -r requirements.txt` command may fail for few packages like spacy.
 So you have to install the following pip install spacy and those which might lack.

  - rasa-nlu, please follow the [official documentation](https://nlu.rasa.com/tutorial.html)
  - rasa_core `pip install rasa-core==0.9.0a3`